neednotapply/Cloud-Scraper/README.md

 Character frequency statistics are saved to `char_stats.json` and used to bias code generation toward more common letters for each domain.

+Each domain also maintains a simple weight that influences how often it is selected for testing.
+Domains start with a weight of `1.0` and the value is adjusted based on whether links are found to be valid or invalid during scraping.
+The current weights are stored in `domain_stats.json` so the bot can learn over time which services are more reliable.

 ### Imgur support

 Imgur pages and direct `i.imgur.com` links are handled automatically without any additional configuration.
 Both the page URL and direct image links such as `https://i.imgur.com/rMluBf1_d.webp` will be processed.